NSIAppDev/MoviesAppTutorial/Tutorial/DeleteMovieComponent.md

 # Delete a Movie
-We get get data, add data and edit data.
+We can get data, add data and edit data.
 Our next step is to remove data.
 This step doesn't actually use a component, just a series of methods and hooks.

 ## Creating a Hook